sudomateo/website/content/posts/tools-worth-changing-to-in-2025/index.md

 [self-proclaimed][6] benevolent dictator for life for now (BDFLFN) and has set a clear vision for Ghostty.
 Contributions and discussions are welcome and the Ghostty Discord community is active.
-It's refreshing to see a healthy community with someone at the helm who welcomes community feeback, especially after reading how another maintainer responded in [alacritty/alacritty#3926][7].
+It's refreshing to see a healthy community with someone at the helm who welcomes community feedback, especially after reading how another maintainer responded in [alacritty/alacritty#3926][7].

 ## Fish